HGlab01/ioBroker.followthesun/.github/ISSUE_TEMPLATE/question.md

 name: Question/support
 about: I have a question or I need support
 title: ''
-labels: 'support'
+labels: support
-assignees: 'HGlab01'
+assignees: HGlab01

 ---

-**Let me know how I can help you**
+**Let me know how I can help you **
 A clear description of the wanted functionality